The Branch Family

-"at 'Kingsland,' bounded on the east by the Main river and westerly by the Second creek,"-this being the land formerly "granted to John Griffin, fifty acres for his personal adventure, and 200 for the transportation of four persons."
+On the 8th of December, 1636, Christopher Branch patented 250 acres at "Kingsland," bounded on the east by the Main river and westerly by the Second creek,"--this being the land formerly "granted to John Griffin, fifty acres for his personal adventure, and 200 for the transportation of four persons."
 It is interesting to note that within the year Christopher Branch has in some inexplicable fashion acquired and annexed all of his immediate neighbor's land.

 A 17th century Virginia tobacco plantation.

-1. Thomas Branch of Henrico, the oldest son, born April, 1623, and the only child to survive his father.
-Thomas Branch died in 1693.
-He had married Elizabeth, and by her had issue:-Thomas, who married Elizabeth Archer, daughter of George Archer of Henrico, and died in 1728; Matthew, who married , and died in 1726; James, who died without issue in 1737; Elizabeth, who married Melchizadeck Richardson; Martha ; a daughter, name unknown, who married Richard Ward of Henrico ; William ; Margery ; and John.
 II.
 William Branch of Henrico, born about 1625, presumably the second son, and presumably a namesake of the Protestant fanatic, who died in 1676.
-William Branch married Jane (she married, second, Abel Gower, in his time justice of the peace and sheriff for Henrico), and by her had issue:-William, who died young, post 1678, and without leaving issue; John, died in 1788, who married Martha Jones, the daughter of Thomas Jones of Bermuda Hundreds ; Sarah ; and Mary, who married, first, Thomas Jefferson of Henrico (grandfather of the President), and, second, Joseph Mattox.
+William Branch married Jane (she married, second, Abel Gower, in his time justice of the peace and sheriff for Henrico), and by her had issue:-- William, who died young, post 1678, and without leaving issue; John, died in 1788, who married Martha Jones, the daughter of Thomas Jones of Bermuda Hundreds; Sarah; and Mary, who married, first, Thomas Jefferson of Henrico (grandfather of the President), and, second, Joseph Mattox.

 III.
 Christopher Branch of Charles City County, born about 1627.